wukef2425/wukef2425/README.md

 # Hi, I'm Kefei 👋

-I'm a Computer Science M.S. student at the University of California, Irvine, with a background in software engineering.
+I'm a Master of Computer Science student at the University of California, Irvine, with a background in software engineering.

 ## 🎓 Education

 **University of California, Irvine**
-M.S. in Computer Science
+Master of Computer Science (Expected Dec 2026)

 **Tongji University**
 B.E. in Software Engineering